 This, thought Terrance, is one of those naffing trust falls.
 “Is it gonna eat me?”

+Well, then.
 “Damn your deadpan,” said Terrance, and took it.

 Notte steadied him, hands on his shoulders.
 “Breathe, child.”